yarisvt/tyk-docs/tyk-docs/content/tyk-cloud/configuration-options/using-custom-domains/custom-domains.md

 ## Introduction

 You can set up Tyk Cloud to use a custom domain.
-Using custom domains is available on the following [plans](/docs/tyk-cloud/account-billing/plans/):
+Using custom domains is available on our free trial and all our paid [plans](https://tyk.io/price-comparison/)

-- Production
-- Enterprise
-- Enterprise HA
-- Enterprise Global

 You can use a custom domain for both your Control Planes and Edge Gateways.